-Roberto Arjona serves as the Creative Services Specialist at CFED.
-As a key member of the Communications Team, Mr. Arjona is responsible for the visual conceptualization, design and production of CFED’s publications and communications tools.
-He is in charge of designing themes for new suites of products and developing digital and interactive media for CFED’s website.
+Roberto Arjona serves as Associate Director, Creative Services at CFED.
+As a key member of the Communications Team, Mr. Arjona manages the graphic design efforts - from conceptualization to production - for CFED’s digital and non-digital (print) products.
+He also guides the look and feel of CFED’s publications, websites and events, and manages relationships with outside print services/ promotional product providers.
 Mr. Arjona comes to CFED with extensive experience developing creative campaigns within the nonprofit sector.
 Before joining the CFED team, Mr. Arjona worked for a nonprofit media development organization that focused on the empowerment and education of underserved communities.
 He brings to CFED his passion for helping others become equipped with the necessary tools to improve their quality of life.

 Prior to joining CFED, Mr. Cohen worked as the community development manager for the Mid-Atlantic Association of Community Health Centers, where he provide strategic planning support to community health centers and helped establish the West Baltimore Primary Care Access Collaborative.
 He also previously worked to provide technical assistance to community centers in federally insured and assisted housing properties through the HUD Neighborhood Networks program.

 Mr. Cohen holds a Masters of Urban and Regional Planning from the University of Minnesota, and an undergraduate degree in economics from Macalester College.